Hike Country Route type Distance Gain Max elevation Difficulty

 The Indian Western Himalaya covers Kashmir, Himachal Pradesh, and Uttarakhand: high meadows, pilgrim summits, glacier approaches, and forested foothill ridges.
 These hikes are day objectives, but several require travel/acclimatisation days to reach the trailhead.
 High routes can be snowbound outside their normal season.

-Distances and elevations marked approximate need later GIS confirmation before publication.
+Distances and elevations marked approximate need later GIS confirmation before travel.

 Summary table